Pantera93/dcs-warzones/README.md

-# Digital Combat Simulator "WARZONES"
+# WARZONES

 ### Are you searching for a dynamic, persistent, randomized, customizable, simple to install and simple to configure script for your missions?
-Then D.C.S "WARZONES" may be what you are looking for!
+Then D.C.S.
+"WARZONES" may be what you are looking for!

 ## What is "WARZONES"?